 Houses for Sale in Mkomani

 Mkomani is the historic core of Lamu town, offering some of the most authentic Swahili architecture and coastal living experiences in Kenya.
 This UNESCO-protected neighborhood features narrow winding streets, centuries-old stone houses, and direct access to Lamu's pristine beaches.
+If you're looking to discover houses for sale in a truly unique heritage location, Mkomani presents an unparalleled opportunity.

 Mkomani Neighborhood Profile